 Our Connexions Advisors provide one-to-one impartial and individualised information, advice and guidance as a priority to Y11 and Y12 students.
-However, disadvantaged and SEND students in Y10 and Y13 are also offered and referred for appointments, and pupils in Y7 and Y8 are introduced to Connexions as part of a Careers curriculum event.
+However, disadvantaged students (SEND and PPG/FSM) in Y10 and Y13 are also offered and referred for appointments, and pupils in Y7 and Y8 are introduced to Connexions as part of a Careers curriculum event.